raheekhandigitalai/CT-Check-Device-WiFi-State-Using-Appium/README.md

 ```

 The script will trigger the Appium Sessions in parallel based using multi-threading concept.
-If there are 50 iOS Devices in Available state, there will be 50 sessions being triggered at once.
+If there are 50 Devices in Available state, there will be 50 sessions being triggered at once.

 ### How to set up the environment